Tinley Park station

-As of 2022, Tinley Park is served by 21 trains in each direction on weekdays, by 10 inbound trains and 11 outbound trains on Saturdays, and by eight trains in each direction on Sundays.
+As of 2022, Tinley Park is served by 42 trains (21 in each direction) on weekdays, by 21 trains (10 inbound, 11 outbound) on Saturdays, and by 16 trains (eight in each direction) on Sundays and holidays.

 Tinley Park Metra's elaborate 3600 sqft station features exterior stone, a roof, and wood rafters.
 A three-story clock tower offers views of Tinley Park and the adjacent Zabrocki Plaza, and contains Roman numerals engraved beneath four clocks in a circular fashion.
 It also contains an indoor/outdoor café that includes custom furnishings and internet jacks for laptop computers.
 Large glass windows provide a full view of the train tracks and promenade area.
 The station was honored by the American Institute of Architects as one of the 150 Great Places of Illinois.

 Tracks

 There are two tracks at Tinley Park.
 Trains from Chicago run on track 2 (the north track) and trains to Chicago run on track 1 (the south track.)